MacLeanLuke/TSCalculator/Readme.md

 ## Reasoning Behind Technical/Architectural Choices

-I choose an object oriented approach to abstracting out the various functions of the application to keep each of the functions well defined.
+I choose an object oriented approach to abstracting out the various functions of the application to keep each of the functions well defined and contained for testing.